 - Ethical Values Assessment (EVA)

-In a second phase, select items from the Measuring Morality survey will be included in the fourth wave of the National Study of Youth and Religion, a nationally-representative study of the religious lives of teenagers and young adults.
-This will allow us to trace how experiences in the formative adolescent years shape the moral perspectives developed by American young adults.
+A second phase, select items from the Measuring Morality survey were included in the fourth wave of the National Study of Youth and Religion, a nationally-representative study of the religious lives of teenagers and young adults.
+This allows us to trace how experiences in the formative adolescent years shape the moral perspectives developed by American young adults.

-The research project is directed by Stephen Vaisey, Associate Professor of Sociology at Duke University.
+The research project is directed by Stephen Vaisey, Professor of Sociology at Duke University.
 Collaborators include: